Accommodation for exchange and study abroad students

 On Campus Accommodation

 There are five residential colleges/halls on-campus which accommodate approximately 1000 students.
-The Colleges offer a furnished private room and three meals a day.
+The Colleges offer a furnished private room and two or three meals a day.

 The colleges house students of different ages and backgrounds and are places where students can share academic and personal interests with other students.
 More importantly, they offer an environment where tutors and senior students help you during the transition from school or overseas to university.
 There are also social activities organised to help you balance the demands of study.